Mahaut-s/SNA_twitter_analysis/README.md

-Blue: is also a more political cluster with different views to the red one.
+BLUE: is also a more political cluster with different views to the red one.
 #tstandsforterrorist, #genderdysphoriaisanillness, #redflagtrans, #2ashallnotbeinfinged, #timburchette, #backtheblue, #transgenderproblems, #notthegunsfault
 #liberalsmustgo, #liberalhypocrisy,#liberalismisacult, #liberalismisamentaldisorder, #democratsaredestroyingamerica This cluster is typically pro gun and anti liberal which opposes the red cluster.
  #genderaffrimingcare and #mentalhealthawareness again seem out of place in the context of the other blue tweets but we cannot tell the context of these tweets and thereby cannot be sure if they align with the opinions of the cluster or not.

-Green: is also political and typically pro gun control and critiques of the republican party.
+GREEN: is also political and typically pro gun control and critiques of the republican party.
 #anothershooting, #itsthegunsandtherepublicans, #banar15s, #stop, #gopdomesticterrorists, #saveourchildren, #gunsafteynow, #yourchildcouldbenext
 #itsthegunsstupid which seems to be a direct response to the hashtag from thew blue cluster #notthegunsfault

-Turquoise: does not seem to have a political leaning or stance on gun voilence but is more about themes of religion and charity.
+TURQUOISE: does not seem to have a political leaning or stance on gun voilence but is more about themes of religion and charity.
 Notably, not just christianity is mentioned.
 #bible, #pray, #christian, #jesusislord, #ramadan, #jesus, #christianity, #givingtuesday

-Purple: contains a range of hastags but many of them are references to other shootings that have occurred.
+PURPLE: contains a range of hastags but many of them are references to other shootings that have occurred.
 #buffalomassacre, #parklandmassacre, #virginashooting, #columbine, #elpasoshooting, #dadeville, #sandyhook